“How do I evaluate my GMAT AWA essay?” “How can I get GMAT AWA scores for practice?” “Are there any free good online AWA essay raters?”

-Santa (Claus, not Singh) has got a little Christmas gift for all well-behaved kids who want to put the spotlight back on GMAT AWA essays.
 If you want to know whether those GMAT AWA templates you downloaded from various online forums are really useful, create a few GMAT AWA sample essays and test them out here using our GMAT AWA Rater.
 Though even the best essay checker software cannot match the accuracy of the official test, it’s still a good way to know where you stand.

 Read these GMAT AWA essay tips.
 Once you are ready to get some practice, come back to this page and try out the GMAT AWA Rater which will rate your AWA essays.
 You can do it any number of times.
 And yeah, it’s free.